Menu

 Test Results

-Independent comparison tyre tests are the best source of data to get tyre information from, and the good news is there have been four tests which compare both tyres directly!
+Independent comparison tyre tests are the best source of data to get tyre information from, and the good news is there have been five tests which compare both tyres directly!

-Summary of four total tests comparing both tyres directly
+Summary of five total tests comparing both tyres directly

 TyreTest WinsPerformance